wp-plugins/commentluv/readme.txt

 == Description ==

 Pass a bit of luv onto your commenters by providing a titled link to their last blog post.
-This plugin attempts to parse the feed of the comment author by visiting their site and looking in the standard locations for a feed. (wordpress - /feed/ , Blogspot - /feeds/posts/default , TypePad - /atom.xml) If no default feed is found, it will attempt to parse the users page for a feed link and parse that instead.
+This plugin attempts to parse the feed of the comment author by visiting their site and looking in the standard locations for a feed.
+If no default feed is found, it will attempt to parse the users page for a feed link and parse that instead.

 It will start to work with any new comments posted after installation (it will not add last post links to comments made before CommentLuv has been activated)